aleixmorgadas/awesome-engineering-strategy/README.md

 # Awesome Engineering Strategy [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

+> 🎉 A curated list of awesome things related to Engineering Strategy

-> Engineering Strategy is very needed nowadays in every technological company.
-This list is a composition of resources as books, posts, templates, learning materials, and open engineering strategies made by the community and companies.
+Engineering Strategy is very needed nowadays in every technological company.
+This list is a composition of resources such books, posts, templates, learning materials, and open engineering strategies made by the community and companies.

 Contributions welcome!
 Contribution [guidelines](./contributing.md) for adding something to the list.